 High Level of Customization

-We've all heard the expressions "the customer is always right" or "the customer is king."
-But in the tech world, we don't always take that into account.
+We’ve all heard the expressions “the customer is always right” or “the customer is king.”
+But in the tech world, we don’t always take that into account.
 One of the most difficult challenges for businesses looking to improve how they serve their customers at home will be putting the customer first.
 Service providers will need to offer a diverse range of customizable solutions to retain customers in a cost-competitive, low-loyalty market.
+One potential avenue, for example, could be for service providers to expand into security.
 Similar to cable demands, customization is based on a core desire to tightly control the service you receive so that you only pay for what you need and not all of the extra features.
 Similarly, the smart home operates in a personal space.
 To that end, a user must believe that they can tailor their smart home experience to their specific needs while remaining comfortable and secure.
-Everyone's house is unique, so why shouldn't their smart home be?
+Everyone’s house is unique, so why shouldn’t their smart home be?
 WiFi Motion was created with the customer in mind.
-Our app allows users to configure a variety of custom notifications to provide the motion insights they require, while also intelligently learning a user's patterns to provide a better experience.
-Depending on a home's layout and IoT devices, WiFi Motion can be a unique setup for each space.
+Our app allows users to configure a variety of custom notifications to provide the motion insights they require, while also intelligently learning a user’s patterns to provide a better experience.
+Depending on a home’s layout and IoT devices, WiFi Motion can be a unique setup for each space.
 Standard off-the-shelf solutions will no longer suffice.